-6.1 Costs associated with making the access exemption order can be met from existing Planning budgets but will be recoverable from the Prestwick Golf Club as event organiser.
+6.1 Costs associated with undertaking the public consultation and making the access exemption order can be met from existing Planning budgets but will be recoverable from the Prestwick Golf Club as event organiser.
 There will be no ongoing financial commitments arising from this report.